 Can I get additional funding?

-Some employers, foundations, and other funders offer additional support for summer work.
+Yes, some employers, foundations, and other funders offer additional support for summer work.
 Students can apply for funding from their host employer or from outside sources.
 Below are summer fellowship opportunities that are available to Columbia Law students.